 The steps to take

 Create a new drawing using the default template (File > New).
-Ensure that SNAP, GRID in the status line are off (not showing red) and that the POLAR switch is on.
+Ensure that SNAP and GRID in the status line are off (not showing red) and that the POLAR switch is on.
 If the POLAR switch in the status line is greyed out, click on it to switch on.
-Having POLAR on means drawing lines horizontally, vertically or at 45 degrees is easy, as required in this tutorial.
+Having POLAR on means drawing lines horizontally, vertically, or at 45 degrees is easy, as required in this tutorial.

 Draw the footprint of a house.
 We will imagine a simple house, 35 feet wide by 35 feet deep (high).

-We use the POLAR tool to draw the footprint of a 35-foot by 40-foot house quickly.
+We use the POLAR tool to quickly draw the footprint of a 35-foot by 40-foot house.

 Start the line command from the draw drop menu or the draw toolbar.
 The start point can be anywhere on the screen.
 As shown in the movie, left click to start the first line, move off in a horizontal direction to the right by moving the mouse – make sure that the line you are about to draw stays horizontal and type 45.
 Now, move downward again, ensuring the cursor shows a vertical line and type 45 (feet).
 Move to the left and type 35 to draw the bottom side of the house.
 Finally, move up and type 45 (hit enter to set each line).
 Now right-click and select exit to finish the line command.
 Check your work by selecting one of the drawn lines and read the result in the properties box.